Puerto Rico

 Artificial woodpecker nests, essentially man-made wooden boxes, have been set up in this area.

-In several places you'll also begin to appreciate the massive problem of erosion the Forest Service personnel face here because of the tremendous runoff.
+In several places on El Yunque Peak Trail, you'll also begin to appreciate the massive problem of erosion the Forest Service personnel face here because of the tremendous runoff.
 In some spots, the asphalt trail is actually 8 inches below ground level: That's how much the surrounding land has slowly built up over the years.

 When rain pours down the asphalt pathway, it flows like a stream.
 At times the forest service employs as many as ten people to continually cut back and dig out trails like this one.